Doctor-love/cv/README.md

 ### SEC‑T 0x0Beyond
 **Speaker**: _September 2018_:
-- Introduced the lacking availability of tools for client‑side web exploitation
+- Introduced the lacking availability of tools for client‑side web exploitation.
 - Talked about the motivation for building a exploitation framework.
 - Demonstrated the ”kkross” utility and packaging format.
 - The talk is available on YouTube: [https://youtu.be/0TbmZ3M0lZY](https://youtu.be/0TbmZ3M0lZY) .